What is Gut Microbiome and Gut Health?

 The most obvious first step in maintaining a healthy gut is the avoidance of all of the aforementioned harmful environmental factors that destroy gut flora and damage the intestinal barrier.
 That’s not always possible, especially in the case of chronic stress and infections.
 We also did not have any control over whether we were breast-fed as newborns or whether our mothers had healthy guts when they gave birth to us.

-If you’ve been exposed to some of these factors, there are still steps you can take to restore your gut flora which is some of the things we address in our Lifestyle Detox Program:
+If you’ve been exposed to some of these factors, there are still steps you can take to restore your gut flora which are some of the things we address in our Lifestyle Detox Program: